M-ohamed-Gamal/Digital-Marketing-Specialist-/README.md

 # Digital-Marketing-Specialist-
 This the final project For the Digital Pioneers of Egypt Scholarship.

-I put a link for each required file, and the graduation project file PDF.
+I put a link for each required file, and the graduation project file is PDF.